drorventura/HERE-Mobility-Demand-API-Developer-Guide/DemandDevGuide_HandlingUpdateMessages.md

 If you choose to use a webhook function, it must implement the **DemandWebhookAPI** service, which contains 4 functions:

-* HandleStatusUpdate
+* HandleRideUpdate (contains info about ride status, driver and price details)
-* HandleETAUpdate
+* HandleETAUpdate (contains info about estimated pickup and dropoff times)
-* HandlePriceUpdate
-* HandleLocationUpdate
+* HandleLocationUpdate (contains info about the ride's current location)

 >**Note:** See [Getting Started](DemandDevGuide_GettingStarted.md) to learn how to register your webhook service.